Climate and Weather

 Digital Elevation Models (DEMs) describe the shape of Earth’s terrain.
 The Earth Engine data catalog contains several global DEMs such as Shuttle Radar Topography Mission (SRTM) data at 30-meter resolution, regional DEMs at higher resolutions, and derived products such as the WWF's HydroSHEDS hydrology database.

 Land cover maps describe the physical landscape in terms of land cover classes such as forest, grassland, and water.
-Earth Engine includes a wide variety land cover datasets, including global products such as NASA's MODIS-derived annual land cover maps and ESA's GlobCover, as well as higher-resolution national products such as the USGS National Land Cover Database.
+Earth Engine includes a wide variety of land cover datasets, from near real-time Dynamic World to global products such as ESA World Cover.

 Cropland data is key to understanding global water consumption and agricultural production.
 Earth Engine includes a number of cropland data products such as the USDA NASS Cropland Data Layers, as well as layers from the Global Food Security-Support Analysis Data (GFSAD) including cropland extent, crop dominance, and watering sources.